 Israel and her peoples have an ancient heritage.
 The Rambam campus honors that heritage in being named after Rabbi Moses Ben-Maimon, called Maimonides, or the “Rambam” in Hebrew, an acronym for his name.
 Maimonides was a preeminent medieval Jewish rabbi, physician, and philosopher; and one of the greatest Torah scholars of the Middle Ages (1135–1204).
 He was among the first in Western society to propose that the health of the body and soul should be combined.

 First established in 1938 under the British Mandate as the Governmental Hospital, it became an Israeli governmental hospital with the founding of the State of Israel.
 In 1952 it was renamed, Rambam.
 Over the last 80 years, Rambam Health Care Campus has become world renowned for experience and expertise in a wide range of clinical and research endeavors.
+The hospital celebrated its 80th anniversery in 2019.

 Accreditation by the US-based Joint Commission International (JCI), the recognized independent leader in international health care accreditation, attests to Rambam’s compliance with the most stringent standards for hospitals in the Western world.